In-Person Professional Development

 The primary purpose of our in-person training is to provide educators with an accessible, step-by-step program to introduce them to working with CubeSats in the classroom.
 With the training and resources from this course, educators will be able to work with their students to build flight-ready CubeSats and experiments that can be flown on multiple launch platforms.

-This workshop will strengthen the understanding of science, technology, engineering, and math (STEM) studies and careers through guided work in spaceflight experiments and engineering.
+This training will strengthen the understanding of science, technology, engineering, and math (STEM) studies and careers through guided work in spaceflight experiments and engineering.
 It introduces affordable, easy-to-use flight experiment equipment and flight opportunities to educators across the US.
 Through our programs, we enable communities of learners to participate in authentic, hands-on exploration in STEM tied to actual spaceflight missions.

 Online Resources

-The workshop is delivered in-person but all participants will receive access to our online version as well, which is provided using the Pathwright learning platform.
+The training is delivered in-person but all participants will receive access to our online version as well, which is provided using the Pathwright learning platform.
 You will be able to see all parts of the workshop online and at your own pace.
-After the in-person workshop, you will have access to weekly office hours as well as direct email, video, and telephone support from Teachers in Space in order to ensure that you and your students have all the assistance you need to build a flight-ready CubeSat
+After the in-person training, you will have access to weekly office hours as well as direct email, video, and telephone support from Teachers in Space in order to ensure that you and your students have all the assistance you need to build a flight-ready CubeSat

 Enrollment Includes